 - Non-trading fees.
 These are usually related to some operations you carry out in your account, such as depositing money, withdrawing money, or not trading for an extended period.

-We compare Eightcap fees with its closest competitors, TMGM and Axi.
+We compare Eightcap fees with its closest competitors, Fusion Markets and Pepperstone.

 Eightcap trading fees

 Eightcap's trading fees are low, which makes it suitable for you even if you trade often (i.e. several times a week).

 Let's break down trading fees according to the different asset classes available at Eightcap.